The Hound of the Baskervilles (1981 film)

+At the Sherlock Holmes Museum at 221b Baker Street, London, very "British" music, written for this film by Vladimir Dashkevich, plays on a loop.

 Plot

 In 1889, Dr. Mortimer approaches Sherlock Holmes and Dr. Watson with a disturbing case: the mysterious death of Sir Charles Baskerville, allegedly caused by a spectral hound that has plagued the Baskerville family for generations.
 Concerned for the safety of Sir Henry Baskerville, the estate's heir, Holmes sends Watson to accompany him to Baskerville Hall in Devonshire, where they encounter strange events, including a missing boot, ominous warnings, and suspicious neighbors like naturalist Jack Stapleton and his "sister" Beryl.

 As Watson investigates, he discovers clues pointing to a sinister plot involving a real dog trained to terrorize the Baskervilles.
 Holmes, secretly observing from a distance, reveals Stapleton's true identity as a hidden heir to the Baskerville fortune, who used the family legend to drive Sir Charles to a fatal heart attack.
 In a climactic showdown, the giant hound attacks Sir Henry, but Holmes and Watson save him and expose Stapleton's plan.
 The villain escapes but ultimately perishes in the treacherous Grimpen Mire, leaving Holmes and Watson to ponder the unresolved mysteries surrounding the case.